The Democratic Republic of Timor-Leste is situated on the island of Timor, approximately 700km northwest of Darwin.

 In 2017, two-way merchandise trade between Australia and Timor-Leste was worth AUD32.9 million.
 Australian exports to Timor-Leste totalled AUD30.4 million with major items including passenger motor vehicles and vehicle parts.
 Imports from Timor-Leste totalled AUD2.5 million, with nearly half consisting of coffee.

 Australian development programs are contributing to the growth of a non-oil private sector in Timor-Leste, including through investments in health and education, governance and strengthening the business environment.
-In the financial year 2018-19, Australian aid reached 147,000 people through improved health, education and water and sanitation services.

 Connecting Timor-Leste to the internet via submarine cable